All VAC bans are permanent - Valve has a zero-tolerance policy for cheating and will not lift VAC bans on request.

 The Valve Anti-Cheat system is enabled for servers displaying the Secured shield logo.

 Cheating in one of the following Source games or a Source mod will result in a VAC ban for all games in the list:

 If you receive a VAC ban in any of the Source Engine games listed above, that VAC ban will cause your non-purchased Team Fortress 2 inventory to be removed from the account.

 Cheating in one of the following Gold Source games will result in a VAC ban for all games in the list:

 Excluding the games listed above, VAC bans will only apply to the game the cheat was detected in.
 For example, a VAC ban in Modern Warfare 2 will not affect Modern Warfare 3.

-The best indicator that your account has been banned by VAC is if you receive this message when attempting to access a VAC-secure server:
+The best indicator that your account has been banned by VAC is to launch Steam and go to Steam > Settings > Account tab and check VAC Status.

 If you receive an error message stating "STEAMID IS BANNED" (or other similar messages) when attempting to connect to a server, your account is not banned by VAC - server administrators may ban you from a particular server (we cannot prevent this - whoever runs the server can ban players for any reason they desire).

 If you find that you are banned from a large number of servers but your VAC status is in good standing, you have likely been banned by a third-party ban tool, such as Steambans or Punkbuster.
 These third-party tools are used by a large number of servers sharing a common database of banned IDs.
 These tools are unrelated to Steam and we cannot assist you in resolving this issue.

 You will not be banned by the VAC system unless you login to a VAC-secure server with a cheat installed on your computer.